jaymcgavren/presentations/go/gophercon/2019/beginners_training/slides.md

 ## Function names

+Same rules as variable names:

 * Use `CamelCase`: capitalize each word after the first.
-* If the first letter of a function name is `Capitalized`, it's considered __exported__: it can be used from other packages.
+* If the first letter of a function name is `Capitalized`, it's considered exported.
-* If the first letter of a function name is `uncapitalized`, it's considered __unexported__: it can only be used _within_ its package.
+* If the first letter of a function name is `uncapitalized`, it's considered unexported.
 * This is why all the names of standard library functions we've been calling are capitalized.
 (E.g. `fmt.Println`, `math.Floor`, etc.)

-More on exported/unexported later.

 ## Parameters